 The paper trail which emerges, especially after the City received the Olympic nomination in 2003, shows a policy of urban revitalization, urban growth, and capital accumulation based around an affective strategy of new venues of cultural celebration.
 The Olympics represented a particular shift in gears, a renewed focus on image-making founded in a certain version of environmental awareness, multiculturalism, and an idea of Vancouver as a centre of Pacific and Aboriginal Culture.

 Vancouver ought to be everything to everyone: quiet Cascadian paradise, bustling cultural metropolis, one hand in nature and the other in urbanity.
 However, the shuttering of the Broadway-inspired Performing Arts Centre makes evident that Vancouver is not New York.
 And yet its aspirations only multiply.
-Vancouver will have world-class casinos with high-roller tables while also showcasing local artists.
+Vancouver will have world-class Slot Online along with casinos, with high-roller tables while also showcasing local artists.
 Long-term residents will love the indie darlings play in Chinatown.
 You’ll be able to sip third wave coffee nestled between Vietnamese bakeries.

 Published in the wake of the 2010 Vancouver Olympics, The City as Image Creation Machine is a text that thinks about the ways in which Vancouver’s specificities are codified into a series of entrepreneurial pitches.
 For the current model of urban governance that prioritizes investment, Vancouver must be a dynamic and versatile city while also being “a unique, marketable product” (44).
 This contradiction — unique and yet widely marketable — has some serious implications.
 In order to be everything at once, Vancouver is constantly refashioning itself, whitewashing and erasing its origins while stitching itself together from other available parts.